Eurekatis/SiteV1/content/_index.md

 ---
-title: Site Eurekatis
+title: Eurekatis
 featured_image: "/images/notebook.jpg"
-description: The last theme you'll ever need.
-Maybe.
+description: 'Accompagner , aider , transformer '

 ---
 Welcome to my blog with some of my work in progress.
 I've been working on this book idea.
 You can read some of the chapters below.